simoncblyth/opticks/notes/issues/U4LogTest_maybe_replacing_G4Log_G4UniformRand_in_Absorption_and_Scattering_with_float_version_will_avoid_deviations.rst

     -length*log(1-x)      # eg x = 1e-4             # -log(1-x) ~ x    for x small
     ~   x*length        # 1e-4*1e7 = 1e3

 Given that the scattering/absorption distance is the result of a random throw it really does not matter if its 0.1mm OR 1 mm OR 2 mm different.
 BUT the deviation between A and B is inconvenient as it blunts the usefulness of the random aligned comparison.
 So perhaps can degrade the Geant4 calulation to make it match the Opticks float calc ?

+Using KLUDGE_FASTMATH_LOGF is pragmatic way to avoid AB/SC deviations while still using -use_fast_math

-Partial float degradation doesnt get close to the float result : need to do whole thing in float
+Partial float degradation doesnt get close to the float result
 --------------------------------------------------------------------------------------------------

 Thinking about how to degrade the Geant4 side to make it match the purely float calculation : find that have to do whole calc in float : suggesting the loss of precision is not "concentrated" in one aspect of the calc.

+Also it doesnt go far enough, need to consider CUDA __logf.

 ::